Local Differential Privacy for Regret Minimization in Reinforcement Learning

 \section{Abstract}

 Reinforcement learning algorithms are widely used in domains where it is desirable to provide a personalized service.
 In these domains it is common that user data contains sensitive information that needs to be protected from third parties.
 Motivated by this, we study privacy in the context of finite-horizon Markov Decision Processes (MDPs) by requiring information to be obfuscated on the user side.
 We formulate this notion of privacy for RL by leveraging the local differential privacy (LDP) framework.
-We establish a lower bound for regret minimization in finite-horizon MDPs with LDP guarantees, thus showing that our algorithm is nearly optimal.
-These results show that while LDP is an appealing and practical notion of privacy, it makes the learning problem significantly more complex.
+We establish a lower bound for regret minimization in finite-horizon MDPs with LDP guarantees which shows that guaranteeing privacy has a multiplicative effect on the regret.
+This result shows that while LDP is an appealing notion of privacy, it makes the learning problem significantly more complex.
 Finally, we present an optimistic algorithm that simultaneously satisfies $\varepsilon$-LDP requirements, and achieves $\sqrt{K}/\varepsilon$ regret in any finite-horizon MDP after $K$ episodes, matching the lower bound dependency on the number of episodes $K$.